-The rule eliminates confusing language in the existing regulations that raised questions about the determination of due dates, participant count dates, and premium proration for new and newly covered plans in certain circumstances.
-The new language makes clear that the first day of a new plan's first plan year for premium purposes is the effective date of the plan.
-The final rule goes beyond the proposed rule in this regard by revising the definition of "new plan" to eliminate wording that might suggest that a new plan could become effective after the beginning of its first premium payment year.
-These changes will obviate the need for plan administrators to choose between the effective date and the adoption date as the first day of the plan year for premium filing.
+The proposed rule would eliminate confusing language in the existing regulations that raised questions about the determination of due dates, participant count dates, and premium proration for new and newly covered plans in certain circumstances.
+The new language would make clear that the first day of a new plan's first plan year for premium purposes is the effective date of the plan.
+This change will obviate the need for plan administrators to choose between the effective date and the adoption date as the first day of the plan year for premium filing.